Sustainability Starts at Home: 10 Ways You Can Help Fight Deforestation

 If you’re lucky to live in a region that hasn’t suffered any forest loss recently, some organizations let you help the affected areas.
 For example, Click a Tree helps rebuild natural habitats for endangered species all over the world.
 Such projects also create new jobs and infrastructure, which helps improve the quality of life of local communities.

 Reducing meat consumption is one of the best ways to fight deforestation.
 Livestock ranching is responsible for 91% of deforestation in the Amazon, one of the most endangered areas of the world.
 Since Brazil is a top exporter of beef worldwide, that shouldn’t come as a surprise.
 However, the Amazon is far from being the only area affected by the global demand for meat.
 According to an Australian environmental group The Wilderness Society, 94% of land clearing in Great Barrier Reef catchments is linked to the beef industry.

 Of course, going vegan or at least vegetarian is the best thing you can do.
 But as a saying goes, we don’t need a handful of people doing it perfectly, we need millions of people doing it imperfectly.
 Eating meat just once a day instead of 2 or 3 times will make a difference too.
 New meat and dairy substitutes are appearing on the market every day.
 They can be a great solution for people who don’t want to harm the planet but aren’t ready to change their eating habits overnight.

 Rainforest Alliance and Forest Stewardship Council

 Over the last 26 years, FSC has developed 10 principles and 70 criteria that apply to FSC-certified forests.
-When you buy a product with an FSC label, you’re supporting the companies that conserve their ecosystems, recognise the rights of indigenous people, and maintain the high forest conservation values.
+When you buy a product with an FSC label, you’re supporting the companies that conserve their ecosystems, recognize the rights of indigenous people, and maintain high forest conservation values.